-Expats moving to Thailand with children won't be overwhelmed by choice; many local public schools in have restrictions with regards to children's nationality and so most parents will only be able to choose a private or international school.
+Expats moving to Thailand with children won't be overwhelmed by choice; many local public schools have restrictions with regards to children's nationality and so most parents will only be able to choose a private or international school.

 Public schools in Thailand

 Education in Thailand is free for Thai nationals up to the age of 13.
 At this point, they need to satisfy academic entrance requirements and begin to prepare for university, which starts for students as young as 16 years old.

-To be considered a Thai national, the child must have at least one Thai parent and the birth must have been registered in Thailand.
+To be considered a Thai national, the child must have at least one Thai parent and their birth must have been registered in Thailand.
 Schools will ask for proof of this in the form of a birth certificate.
-Children who don't meet these requirements are not usually eligible for free public education in Thailand.
+Children who don't meet these requirements aren’t usually eligible for free public education in Thailand.

 Private bilingual schools in Thailand

 Private bilingual schools are a good option for expat parents who can't afford the high prices of international schools.
-The standard of some of these institutions has greatly improved over the course of the past decade, and Western-style teaching philosophies which focus on student-centred learning have had more influence in recent years.
+The standard of some of these institutions has greatly improved over the past decade, and Western-style teaching philosophies which focus on student-centred learning have had more influence in recent years.

 The English programmes offered do vary between schools, so expat parents should do their research before making a selection.
-It should also be kept in mind that many of these schools are religious, and the curriculum will likely include a value-based learning system which aligns with the school's designated faith.
+Bear in mind that many of these schools are religious so the curriculum will likely include a value-based learning system which aligns with the school's designated faith.

 For families who plan to live in Thailand long-term, these private bilingual schools may be the best option.
-They offer an opportunity for children to develop closer links to Thai culture and society while still allowing access to a higher standard of education, a wider assortment of extra-curricular activities, and the kinds of facilities which are usually associated with private schools.
+They offer an opportunity for children to develop closer links to Thai culture and society while still allowing access to a higher standard of education, extra-curricular activities, and facilities which are usually associated with private schools.

 International schools in Thailand